 I love my wife.
 After a very average Saturday hanging around home, and about half an hour before she was due to start work, I suggested we shoot down to Melbourne for the 2014 Garden DesignFest.
 I have promised that I wouldn’t make these rash proposals anymore as we inevitably pay through the nose for last minute hotel bookings and travel – but we always have fun.
 “Well let’s decide now in case I have to pack a bag at midnight!” she said, and by 9.00am we were hurtling out of Melbourne airport with our sights set on the Mornington Peninsula.
 Continue reading

-I know you all will have discussed the marvellous ‘Hidden’ festival but I thought I’d review one garden in particular, the Bondi nest of Spirit Level Design’s director, Hugh Main.
+I wanted to review on of the marvellous ‘Hidden’ festival gardens in particular, the Bondi nest of Spirit Level Design‘s director, Hugh Main.
 This was my favourite garden of those I visited but I should say from the outset that Hugh is a friend and mentor and I worked with the Spirit Level team ten years ago.
 Continue reading

 Have you noticed, sometimes, those who come in from the outside often have a big impact on a school of thought or a profession?
 Garden design is an area full of great examples.